finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

 -  Other Collateral Products

-securityType SecurityTypeEnum (0..1) - Represents the type of security- with data attributes to define, as examples:
+``securityType`` - Represents the type of security with data attributes to define, as examples:

 -  Debt